 1. Fundamental algorithms: breakthrough inventions, mostly from the academic world;

-2. Models: combinations of different algorithms and approaches, like Yolo Real-Time Image Detection or Deep Learning;
+2. Applied algorithms: combinations of different models and methods, like Yolo Real-Time Image Detection or Deep Learning;

-3. Applications: A list of algorithms that have had the biggest impact, like Google Pagerank, Bitcoin Hashing algorithms etc.
+3. Popular algorithms: A list of algorithms that the public gets to vote on, like Google Pagerank, Cinematch, Bitcoin Hashing algorithms etc.

-From May until September people from the academia, the business world and the general public are invited to add algorithms to the “shortlist”.
-In October, an expert jury will decide which algorithms will actually be induced into the Hall of Fame during an official ceremony.
+From May until December people from the academia, the business world and the general public are invited to add algorithms to the “shortlist”.
+Early 2019, an expert jury will decide which algorithms will actually be induced into the Hall of Fame during an official ceremony.

 The jury consists of Avi Wigderson (Professor of mathematics at the Institute for Advanced Study in Princeton), Jos Baeten (Director of the Netherlands research institute for mathematics and computer science), Steven Goldfarb (particle physicist working on the ATLAS Experiment at CERN) and Ben Lorica (founding Department Chair for Statistics and Mathematics at C.S.U.
 Monterey Bay).